 Look at what is working and what isn’t, and then try out changes as if they are scientific experiments.
 We’ve tried all kinds of things, like when certain chores are done or how we track our schedules.

 We experiment with how we structure our days, separately and together.
 We tried using one room for reading and another for TV, and it worked so well that we’ve kept it.
 Everything is on the table to discuss and test.

 This collaborative process of refinement, along with the flexibility to change things, has made it possible for us to be happy despite being shut in.

 We are all part of a vast social experiment right now.
 We’ve been asked to make sacrifices and stay at home with the goal of helping more people survive COVID-19.
-We’re all chafing at the restrictions or wishing things were different.
+We’re all chafing at the restrictions or wishing things were different, which is why this feels like swimming against a strong current— coping with staying at home, rather than adapting to it.
 Yet you do have the skills to make it easier to live this way for however long it lasts.